Guitar (Sonny Sharrock album)

-Guitar is a 1986 solo studio album by American jazz guitarist Sonny Sharrock.
+Guitar is a 1986 studio album by American jazz guitarist Sonny Sharrock.
 He recorded the album with producer Bill Laswell at RPM Sound Studios in New York City.
 As the project's sole instrumentalist, Sharrock performed and overdubbed his guitar improvisations onto other sections of a song he had recorded beforehand.

 Guitar was released by Enemy Records to positive reviews from critics, who praised Sharrock's compositions, playing, and use of distortion.
-The album was named the eighth best record of 1986 by rock critic Robert Christgau, while jazz writer Ian Carr said it epitomized the electric guitar's range as an instrument.
+The album was named the eighth best of 1986 by rock critic Robert Christgau, while jazz writer Ian Carr said it epitomized the electric guitar's range as an instrument.

 Composition and recording

 Guitar was viewed by Sharrock as the culmination of a period in his career spent developing his sense of composition.
-After releasing his first record—Black Woman—in 1969, he experimented with different influences during the 1970s.
+After releasing his first record, Black Woman, in 1969, he experimented with different influences during the 1970s.
 When he recorded "Dance with Me Montana" in 1982, the song's chord progression changed his perspective on composing and inspired him to pursue more melodic ideas.
 "You listen to [it], and it's like a blind man struggling to get out of a room", Sharrock recalled.
 "Guitar was a crystallization of all of the things that I had discovered in that song."

-In the early 1980s, Sharrock had also worked on projects with Material, an experimental band fronted by Bill Laswell, who had convinced Sharrock to unretire in 1981.
-With Laswell, Sharrock would also form the band Last Exit during this period and depart from the lyrical jazz guitar he had played with a Gibson L-5 in favor of more heavy metal-influenced shred guitar using a Gibson Les Paul Custom.
-According to Reverb.com writer Jay Laughton, Guitar is the first in his series of "metal–inflected jazz albums".
+In the early 1980s, Sharrock had also worked on projects with Material, an experimental band fronted by Bill Laswell, who had convinced Sharrock to return to music in 1981.
+With Laswell, Sharrock would also form the band Last Exit during this period and depart from the lyrical jazz guitar he had played with a Gibson L-5 in favor of more heavy metal– and shred–influenced playing using a Gibson Les Paul Custom.
+According to Reverb.com writer Jay Laughton, Guitar is the first in a series of "metal–inflected jazz albums" by Sharrock.

 Sharrock recorded Guitar at RPM Sound Studios in New York City, with Laswell helping produce.
 As the sole instrumentalist for the project, Sharrock first recorded his performance of a song's introductory passage and chord statement before overdubbing his improvisations onto the finished recording.
-His compositions on the album included a blues piece called "Black Bottom", the berceuse "Broken Toys", "Devils Doll Baby"—which featured Sharrock's frenzied slide guitar playing—and "Princess Sonata", a suite showcasing his range of techniques.
+His compositions on the album included a blues piece called "Black Bottom", the berceuse "Broken Toys", "Devils Doll Baby"—which featured Sharrock's frenzied slide guitar playing—and "Princess Sonata", a suite showcasing a range of techniques.
 Sharrock cited Guitar as the first time he was able to play both powerfully and melodically in the same way saxophonists John Coltrane and Albert Ayler had late in their careers.